 David has worked as a Community Health Educator, HIV Risk Reduction Counselor, Addictions Counselor and a Behavioral Specialist Consultant.
 He currently is a Licensed Social Worker in private practice providing individual, couples, family and group therapy to children, adolescents and adults with an emphasis on LGBT issues.
 He has continued to be involved In Phi Kappa as an Alumni Board of Governors Chairman for two chapters, Graduate Delegate to the National Convention and National Service Ambassador for local initiatives.

-Jacinda Maheras is serving her second term as National Council President of Gamma Rho Lambda Sorority.
+Jacinda Maheras is a Past National Council President of Gamma Rho Lambda Sorority.
 Prior to this she held the positions of Vice President of colony development and alumnae at large delegate.
 She has mentored and overseen twelve out of the fifteen charters to date and has traveled to almost all of the chapters.
 She continues to implement programming and update policy that stays true to the Gamma Rho Lambda values of LGBTQQIA inclusivity and multicultural diversity.

 Jacinda is the founding President of Gamma Rho Lambda Beta chapter at San Diego State where she received her Bachelors of Science degree in Kinesiology, fitness, nutrition, and health emphasis and minor in Africana Studies.
 As an undergraduate she also served on the Cross Cultural Center board, LGBTSU board, and Pride Action Committee.
 She currently runs her massage and movement therapy business and recently received her personal training certification through American Council on Exercise.

-Jason Hinson-Nolen currently serves as the Director of Campus Initiatives for the North-American Interfraternity Conference.
+Jason H. Nolen-Doerr is the Director of the Center for Student Involvement at Northeastern University.
+He previously served as the President of Indy Pride and as the Director of Campus Initiatives for the North-American Inter-fraternity Conference.
 After two years as the Assistant Director of Expansion for Alpha Sigma Phi, Jason pursued an opportunity to return to his alma mater, Murray State University, as the Coordinator of Greek Life.
 In this position, he created the “Live.
 Your.
 Values.” campaign to refocus the community on their values-based purpose.
 Jason combines his legal education from the University of Tennessee with his passion for the fraternity movement to create programs, resources, and educational opportunities.
 He resides in Indianapolis, Indiana where he volunteers with Indy Pride and serves as the chapter advisor to the Gamma Chi Chapter of Alpha Sigma Phi at Indiana University.

 D. Andrew attended Camp Pride in 2013 as camper, served as a planning team member for the 2014 Out & Greek conference, was a 2014 Summer Fellow for Campus Pride, and also returned to camp in 2014 as Pride Leader.
 Outside of currently serving as the Development Chair for the Advisory Board, they are also the current Lambda 10/ Out & Greek intern for Campus Pride and serves on the Lambda 10 Steering Committee.
 D. Andrew is passionate about organizational sustainability, grassroot social movements, southern queer organizing, and youth mentorship within the queer community.